 Category Description Library Contributions The Township provides annual contributions to the Radnor Memorial Library (a separate not-for-profit entity).
 Expenses accounted for in this category include the annual operating contributions and building maintenance costs.
-These contributions do not include the rent-free lease of a Township owned facility nor the cost of the debt that the Township incurred on behalf of the Library, for capital improvements, that was forgiven by the Board in 2010 (approximately \$35,000 per year over the next 14 years).
-Community Organization Contributions Similar to the Library, the Township also provides funding to various (not-for-profit) community organizations that also provide quality of life services to Radnor residents.
+Community Organization Contributions Like the Library, the Township also provides funding to various (not-for-profit) community organizations that also provide quality of life services to Radnor residents.
 Retiree Benefits This category accounts for the current year health care expenses for the Police and Civilian retirees as well as the costs incurred for retiree life insurance.
 The total number of retirees as of the date of this report is 118: 56 Police retirees and 61 Civilian retirees.
 Transfers to Other Funds The General Fund transfers resources to other funds to help support those activities.
 The amount included in this category includes general fund support of the capital program, shade tree, park & open space fund (Ardrossan debt), and OPEB Fund contributions.